Visit Evanston History Center to see the Showcase submissions on display now!

-Chicagoland fashion designers and creators will take inspiration from a curated selection of objects from our extensive, historically significant costume collection and create a new look of their own.
-Winners will be presented with cash prizes as part of the Opening Night Soiree fashion design showcase and juried competition.
+Chicagoland fashion designers and creators take inspiration from a curated selection of objects from our extensive, historically significant costume collection and create a new look of their own.
+Designers reveal their creations at an evening soiree and exhibition at the Evanston History Center.

 A Timeless Costume Collection: